Using Failover Manager v4

 db.data.dir parameters must also specify values that are unique for each respective database cluster.

-The following parameters are used when assigning the virtual IP address to a node.
-If your Failover Manager cluster does not use a virtual IP address, leave these parameters blank.
+Use the following parameters when assigning the virtual IP address to a node.
+If your Failover Manager cluster doesn't use a virtual IP address, leave these parameters blank.

-This parameter value is determined by the virtual IP addresses being used and may or may not be the same for both
+This parameter value is determined by the virtual IP addresses being used and can be the same for both

 After creating the

-sales.properties files, create a service script or unit file for each cluster that points to the respective property files; this step is platform specific.
-If you are using RHEL/CentOS 7.x or RHEL/CentOS 8.x, see RHEL/CentOS 7.x or RHEL/CentOS 8.x.
+sales.properties files, create a service script or unit file for each cluster that points to the respective property files.
+This step is platform specific.
+If you're using RHEL/CentOS 7.x or RHEL/Rocky Linux/AlmaLinux 8.x, see RHEL/CentOS 7.x or RHEL/Rocky Linux/AlmaLinux 8.x.

-If you are using a unit file, you must manually update the file to reflect the new service name when you upgrade Failover Manager.
+If you're using a unit file, manually update the file to reflect the new service name when you upgrade Failover Manager.

-If you are using RHEL/CentOS 7.x or RHEL/CentOS 8.x, you should copy the
+If you're using RHEL/CentOS 7.x or RHEL/Rocky Linux/AlmaLinux 8.x, copy the

-edb-efm-4.2 unit file to new file with a name that is unique for each cluster.
-For example, if you have two clusters (named acctg and sales), the unit file names might be:
+edb-efm-4.<x> unit file to a new file with a name that is unique for each cluster.
+For example, if you have two clusters named acctg and sales, the unit file names might be:

 Then, edit the

-CLUSTER variable within each unit file, changing the specified cluster name from
+CLUSTER variable in each unit file, changing the specified cluster name from

 efm to the new cluster name.
 For example, for a cluster named